-Why use computer fan controller software: Controlling laptop’s fan is not easy.
-Most of the time Windows/MAC balances between temperature, battery, and resource consumption.
-The problem is far worse in a thin laptop where Windows 10 set a passive cooling policy when running on battery power.
-If you have the ability to control (increase or decrease) laptop’s fan, would not it be good? gasp.
+Why use computer fan controller software: Controlling a laptop’s fan is not easy.
+Most of the time Windows balances temperature, battery, and resource consumption.
+The problem is worse in thin laptops (ultrabooks) where Windows 10 uses a passive cooling policy when running on battery power.
+If you can control (increase or decrease) a laptop’s fan speed, that’ll be good! gasp.

-This is where Notebook Fan Control (NBFC) tool appears handy.
+This is where Notebook Fan Control (NBFC) tool appears in handy.

 This tool is created by “Grantig” a user on the computer base forums, and it supports many modern notebooks.
 The range of systems the tool support is comprehensive, but not extensive or universal.